-SAU Tech recognizes its role in preparing its associate degree graduates to function as competent and skilled workers, to achieve any continuing education goals, and to live as lifelong learners and thinkers.
-Consequently, General Education at SAU Tech is designed to assist students in understanding the connection between their course work, their social and vocational responsibilities, and their rewards as citizens of a free nation.
+Southern Arkansas University Tech recognizes its role in preparing its associate degree graduates to function as competent and skilled workers to achieve any continuing academic goals and to live as life-long learners and thinkers.
+Consequently, general education at SAU Tech is designed to assist students in understanding the connection between their course work, their social and vocational responsibilities, and their rewards as citizens of a free nation.